 - In the most recent group of DiverseCity Fellows, 100% of Fellows agreed that the program expanded their network overall.

-For over 10 years, CivicAction has played the role of neutral sandbox – where unlikely partners from all sectors can come together to tackle some of the GTHA’s toughest social, economic and environmental challenges.
-In line with CivicAction’s model of collective leadership, the DiverseCity Fellows program convenes diverse rising leaders who are passionate about shaping their community and provides them with the toolkit and network to make it happen.
+The CivicAction DiverseCity Fellows program convenes diverse rising leaders who are passionate about shaping their community and provides them with the toolkit and network to make it happen.

 Who should apply?

-Interested individuals are required to complete an online application form and submit two recommendation forms using the provided template.
-The recommendation forms should be completed by your employer and/or a personal reference who can speak towards your leadership competencies.
+Interested individuals are required to complete an online application form and submit two recommendation forms using the templates provided in the application form.

-Applications will be reviewed by a Selection Committee of representatives from different sectors and communities in the GTHA.
-Shortlisted candidates will be invited to attend an in-person interview about a month after applications close.
+DiverseCity Fellows are selected by a Selection Committee made up of representatives from various sectors and communities throughout the GTHA.
+Shortlisted candidates will be invited to attend an in-person interview approximately one month after the applications close.